pinfinity/cmisutah_com/_content/3-more-info/page.md

 ---
 _fieldset: page
-title: More Info
+title: More Info xx
-_template: page
+_template: categories
 ---
 # Here is more Info